lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To cut or copy something first select it.
 Then to copy press :kbd:`Control+C` or :menuselection:`Edit --> Copy`.
 To cut press :kbd:`Control+ X` or :menuselection:`Edit --> Cut`.
 To paste press :kbd:`Control+ V` or :menuselection:`Edit --> Paste`.

 To toggle showing a grid press the :guilabel:`Grid` button on the toolbar or :guilabel:`View --> Grid and Helplines --> Display Grid`.
 To bring the grid to the front of the drawing :menuselection:`View --> Grid and Helplines --> Grid to Front`.

+To zoom in and out there is a zoom bar on the bottom right.
+To zoom in move the zoom bar towards the :guilabel:`+`.
+To zoom out move the zoom bar towarsd the :guilabel:`-`.
+The current zoom is displayed to the right of the zoom bar.

 Version
 -------
 Lubuntu ships with version 7.5.6 of Libreoffice Draw.